-Legislation Drug Pricing Transparency Prescription Drug Importation Price Gouging Penalties Miscellaneous Manufacturers.
-Requires the report to include: The manufacturer's total revenue and net profit for the 12 or 36-month period (i.e., the "applicable period"); All stock-based performance metrics used to determine executive compensation during the applicable period; Any additional information the manufacturer chooses to provide related to its drug pricing decisions (e.g., expenditures on drug R&D, clinical trials of drugs that failed to receive FDA-approval, etc.); and Any other information requested by HHS.
-Affordable Medications Act (S. 1801) Sen. Tina Smith (D-MN) Senate Summary Similar to the Transparent Drug Pricing Act.
-Requires manufacturers of FDA-approved, prescription drugs to submit certain information in a single, annual report to HHS, including: The total expenditures of the manufacturer on: Domestic and foreign drug R&D Cost of goods sold (broken out by source and cost of each component and identifying specific costs that Similar to the Affordable and Safe Prescription Drug Importation Act.
-Allows wholesalers, licensed U.S. pharmacies, and individuals to import qualifying prescription drugs manufactured at FDA-inspected facilities from licensed/certified foreign sellers, 9 provided Similar to the Stop Price Gouging Act.
-Requires manufacturers to submit quarterly reports to the HHS OIG containing: The total number of units of each prescription, FDA- approved drug sold; Manufacturers.
-Subjects any manufacturer that fails to submit complete reports to a civil penalty of up to \$200,000 for each day on which the violation continues.
-Subjects manufacturers that fail to submit the required quarter reports to a civil penalty equal to the product of: An amount determined by the HHS OIG that is (1) not Rebating.
+Legislation Drug Pricing Transparency Prescription Drug Importation Price Gouging Penalties Miscellaneous The drug's current list price; The total of the manufacturer's expenditures on materials/manufacturing and patents/licensing; The percentage of expenditures on R&D from federal funds; The total of the manufacturer's expenditures on R&D The total revenue and net profit generated from the qualifying drug for each calendar year since the drug's approval or the manufacturer acquired approval; The total marketing and advertising costs; and Any other information requested by HHS.
+Manufacturers .
+Requires the report to include: The manufacturer's total revenue and net profit for the 12 or 36-month period (i.e., the "applicable period"); All stock-based performance metrics used to determine executive compensation during the applicable period; Any additional information the manufacturer chooses to provide related to its drug pricing decisions (e.g., expenditures on drug R&D, clinical trials of drugs that failed to receive FDA-approval, etc.); and Any other information requested by HHS. the manufacturer ceases to charge an excessive price.
+Tax.
+Authorizes the imposition of a tax equal to the difference between the price at which such drug or device is sold and the reasonable price determined by the Board for such drug or device. waiver.
+Affordable Medications Act (S. 1801) Similar to the Transparent Drug Pricing Act.
+Requires manufacturers of FDA-approved, prescription drugs to submit certain information in a single, annual report to HHS, Similar to the Affordable and Safe Prescription Drug Importation Act.
+Similar to the Stop Price Gouging Act.
+Requires manufacturers to submit quarterly Manufacturers .
+Subjects any manufacturer that fails to submit complete reports to a civil penalty of up to \$200,000 for each day on which the violation Rebating.
 Restores prescription drug rebates for seniors who are dually eligible for Medicare and Medicaid and extends these rebates to other Medicare patients in Medicare low-income subsidy plans.
-Excludes authorized generic drugs from calculations of average manufacturer price under the Medicaid drug rebate program.
-Prescription Drug Cost Sharing.
-Caps prescription drug cost sharing at \$250 per month for individuals and \$500 per month for families enrolled in QHPs and employer-based plans (applies for plan years beginning